florentpoujol/minicms-osv/readme.md

 - standard posts linked to categories
 - content is markdown
-- only created by admin or writers
+- only created by admins or writers
 - can have comments (comments can be turned of on a per-post basis)
-- the blog page show the X last posts
+- the blog page show the last posts with a list of the categories in a sidebar

 ### Pages